SNEWS2/BEMEWS/README.md

 TROUBLESHOOTING:

-1) When running EMEWS.py you may have to set the PYTHONPATH environment variable to your PWD and/or wherever the EMEWS module was installed in steps 3) or step 4)
+1) When using EMEWS you may have to set the PYTHONPATH environment variable to your PWD and/or wherever the EMEWS module was installed in steps 3) or step 4)

-2) If the script still cannot find the module you may need to put the *.so library in the same directory as the EMEWS.py file.
+2) If your script still cannot find the module you may need to put the *.so library in the same directory as the file.
 The *.so library is in one of the subfolders in the build directory.

 3) EMEWS uses OpenMP.
 You may want to set the OMP_NUM_THREADS environment variable to a number suitable for your machine.